 8. Do the case laws of the OT still have practical application for the new covenant Christian?
 Defend your answer.
 (And you may disagree with me as long as you provide biblical justification for your answer.)

 Paul makes reference to the Mosaic Law in 1 Tim.
 1: 9-10 and says that all these violations of the law are not in accordance with the sound teaching of the gospel.
 Such violations included kidnapping (cf. Deut.
 24: 7; Ex.
-21: 16); homosexuality (Lev.
-20: 13); and murder—particularly the murder of one’s own parents—all of which are found in OT law.
+21: 16), homosexuality (Lev.
+20: 13), and murder—particularly the murder of one’s own parents—all of which are found in OT law.
 In the NT, the reference to kidnapping is found only in 1 Timothy.
 Thus, Paul uses two case laws of the OT as the authoritative word against kidnapping and homosexuality, sins which are not explicitly mentioned in the Ten Commandments (Decalogue).

 Paul uses an OT case law concerning oxen to support the new covenant practice of providing ample support for elders (1 Cor.
 9:9; 1 Tim.
 5: 18).